Welcome to Equity's Directors' area

 Equity’s theatre directors’ committee, now almost in its 40th year, boasts some of the finest names in the industry as former members, such as Richard Eyre, former artistic director of the National Theatre and Michael Attenborough, the previous artistic director of the Almeida.
 The committee is consistently at the forefront of negotiating contracts for theatre directors.
 It has worked on behalf of directors in the major subsidised companies, subsidised and non-subsidised repertory companies, commercial theatre, the fringe, opera and drama schools, as well as the first Equity contract for directors in the West End and No. 1 touring theatre and with the ITC, small and medium scale theatre.

 On August 1st 2016 an improved payment structure and clearer detail on the duties of Assistant Directors working in the West End was brought in under a new deal negotiated by Equity.
 This completes the protective agreements that the union has for assistant directors in commercial, subsidised and independent theatre.
-Director and Equity member Lisa Blair, was instrumental in achieving the new agreement and there are more developments for Directors in the pipeline.
+Director and Equity member Lisa Blair, pictured above, was instrumental in achieving the new agreement and there are more developments for Directors in the pipeline.

 “I am really pleased that this new agreement for assistant directors was swiftly implemented by both SOLT and Equity.
 It will benefit all assistant directors working on Equity contracts in West End productions.
 It will help them negotiate their salary because of the clear pay minimums and also enable them to have greater confidence in their specific role within a production.”
 Lisa Blair, Director